dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 status.

-Apart from leaving fields in the protobuf message specification, multi-writer concerns are out of scope for this DEP.
+Apart from leaving fields in the protobuf message specification, multi-writer concerns are explicitly out of scope for this DEP.

 # Changelog